MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

-- [] - Allow diagonals, but not allow in the case wherea a corner could prevent movement.
+- [] - Proper hit detection with weapons and bodies.
 - [] - Support for impassable directions in the new collision response for tiles.
 - [] - Support for avoiding collidable entities in Astar.
 Use some approximation heuristic.
 - [] - Support for directions in Astar algorithm (Top, Bottom, Left, Right)